A Woman Thought Her Nose Was Running From Allergies, Then She Learned She Was Leaking Brain Fluid

-A Nebraska woman thought her runny nose – which had lasted, almost nonstop, for years – was actually caused by leaking brain fluid, KETV (Omaha) is reporting.
+A Nebraska woman thought her runny nose, which had lasted, almost nonstop, for years, was due to allergies, but it was actually caused by leaking brain fluid, KETV (Omaha) is reporting.

 In 2013, Kendra Jackson was rear-ended in a car accident, causing her to smack her face on the dashboard.
 That was five years ago, and for five years, Kendra had been having a nonstop runny nose.
 So nonstop, she says, that she carried a box of tissue with her wherever she went.